dev-roshitha/google-auth-login/README.md

 <h3>Facebook authentication didn't work with this application.
 Because facebook didn't allow http requests.
 If you want to authenticate with facebook you have to buy and setup a domain first, then you can authenticate with facebook.
 Other authentication methods are working fine.</h3>

 <h4>
-    You have to create javascript file called "passort.js" using following code given and relocate that file using given location
+    You have to create javascript file called "passort.js" using given code and relocate that file using given location
 </h4>

 <h4>